Case Study 03 NIH-Funded Research Health Equity Systems Design Longitudinal Study

 Postgraduate-level surveys created cognitive overload, not confusion

-The 34% degradation pattern was statistically consistent — a signature of overload
+The 34% degradation pattern was statistically consistent and a signature of overload

 20+ minute manual intake compressed clinic time and broke promises